 How will the council process information they collect about me?

 We'll use your personal data for a limited number of purposes within the rules set out in the Data Protection Act 1998.
-We will process personal data:
+We'll process personal data:

-- For the purpose for which you provided the information and to monitor the council's performance in responding to your request.
+- For the purpose for which you provided the information and to monitor the our performance in responding to you

-- To allow the council to be able to communicate and provide services appropriate to your needs.
+- To communicate and provide services and information appropriate to your needs

-- To ensure that the council meets its legal requirements, including obligations imposed under the Race Relations Act and Health and Safety Acts.
+- To ensure that the council meets all its legal obligations

-Where otherwise permitted under the Data Protection Act 1998.
-For further information on the Data Protection Act refer to the
+- Where otherwise permitted under the Data Protection Act 1998.

-At no time will your information be passed to organisations external to the council for marketing or sales purposes.
+At no time will your information be passed to external organisations for marketing or sales purposes.

 Using your personal data